 The majority of fundraising for the Trust is undertaken by the Parent Teacher Association, this is a separate body to the Trust but is subject to the same provisions of the Charities Act 2016.
 Many annual events were unable to take place due to the disruption caused by the building works.
+The Trust also received a monetary donation from DP World of £15,000 to fund the development of a new library space

 The Trust undertakes a few fundraising activities each year, these include both Summer and Christmas fetes, discos, non-uniform days (although these funds are raised for other nominated charities) and various raffles.
 These activities are closely monitored and set up in line with accepted fundraising practice.
-Due to the expensive building works taking place, these events have been limited in capacity.
+Due to the expansive building works taking place, these events have been limited in capacity.